pselle/lastweekblog/README.md

 - Get ye data
 And get back a JSON object of those blogs/titles
 - When all requests are done, return the JSON object

+ALL DONE

+TODO
+???
+UI?
+Commandline interface?
+CLI = easier to automate??